-All other trademarks mentioned in this document or website are the property of their respective owners.
+Cisco and the Cisco Logo are trademarks of Cisco Systems, Inc. and/or its affiliates in the U.S. and other countries.
+A listing of Cisco's trademarks can be found at www.cisco.com/go/trademarks.
+Third party trademarks mentioned are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
-(0910R)
+(1005R)